usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 that these examples are meant to be illustrative and that the analysis of whether a given piece of web content meets the definition of “archived web content” depends on the specific circumstances.
-The Department recognizes, and commenters emphasized, that archived information may be of interest to some members of the public, including some individuals with 125 In the NPRM, § 35.201(a) referred to archived web content as defined in § 35.104 “of this chapter.”
-88 FR 52019.
-The Department has removed the language “of this chapter” because it was unnecessary.

-disabilities, who are conducting research or are otherwise interested in these historic documents.
+The Department recognizes, and commenters emphasized, that archived information may be of interest to some members of the public, including some individuals with disabilities, who are conducting research or are otherwise interested in these historic documents.
 Furthermore, some commenters expressed concerns that public entities would begin (or already are in some circumstances) improperly moving content into an archive.
 The Department emphasizes that under this exception, public entities may not